Frequently asked questions

 After you have obtained your permit, you move into the training phase.
 Congratulations - you can now drive with any licensed driver over the age of 21 who your liable guardian has given permission too.

 The training phase is the most important phase to give you a skill set to stay a low risk driver.

 You must hold your permit for 1 year from the issue date before testing for your drivers license.
 You must complete at a minimum of 6 hours behind the wheel training, log 40 day time hours and 10 night time hours.

 Click here to download the states drive log.
 Copy blank logs to reach 40 daytime and 10 night time hours.
 DO NOT SIGN THE LOG UNTIL AT THE DMV WHEN APPLYING FOR DRIVERS LICENSE.

 We want to see you soon after receiving your permit for your first behind the wheel training session.
 Practice 5-10 hours and then schedule your first session.
 Do NOT wait until the last 6 months of holding your permit to schedule your training sessions - scheduling becomes difficult and this is a disservice to the student because they aren't building the skills we teach into habit.
 Log onto your Freedom Drivers Ed student account to schedule a session 1-2 months out.

 2) It allows us to maintain adequate availability for scheduling all current and new students.
-If a student needs multiple behind the wheel sessions in 1 month, those sessions are being taken away from other students and thus we have to add sessions to instructors' already busy schedules and that incurs a cost.
+If a student needs multiple behind the wheel sessions in 1 quarter, those sessions are being taken away from other students and thus we have to add sessions to instructors' already busy schedules and that incurs a cost.